charannanduri/CapstoneAudioSource/README.md

 ## 3. Using the audio player

+Unplug the battery from the device. before plugging in the USB.
+PLug in a usb-c data cable to the RP2040, and to your computer.
+The RP2040 device will mount as a drive called CIRCUITPY.

 1. **Load your audio**
    - Copy `audio.wav` (or your own WAV/MP3 as configured) to the root of the `CIRCUITPY` drive.
    - Confirm `code.py` is present and saved.